Latest News from Conservation-Litigation.org

 Announcing EnABLE: Environment And Biodiversity Law Education - Funded by the Darwin Initiative

-This project will empower law students, civil society and government lawyers in the Philippines to use existing laws to remedy environmental harm, developing a model that can be scaled globally and applied in different jurisdictions.
+Our new project funded by the UK Government will empower law students, civil society and government lawyers in the Philippines to use existing laws to remedy environmental harm.

 Multidisciplinary workshop on “Promoting Remedies-Oriented Law Enforcement for Biodiversity Damage”